alces-software/flight-appliance-docs/docs/source/apps/apps.rst

 Shared application storage
 ==========================

 For Flight Compute clusters launched from AWS Marketplace, your applications are automatically stored in the shared cluster filesystem, making them available to all login and compute nodes across the cluster.
-There are three directories used to host applications on your Flight Compute cluster:
+There are two directories used to host applications on your Flight Compute cluster:

  - ``/opt/gridware/`` - Applications managed by Alces Gridware utility
  - ``/opt/apps/`` - An empty directory for user-installed applications
- - ``/opt/clusterware/`` - Flight admin data used to keep your cluster running

 Installing cluster applications